-Diwali, the festival of lights, is a joyous religious festival celebrating the victory of light over darkness.
+Diwali, the festival of lights, is a joyous religious holiday celebrating the victory of light over darkness.
 Most commonly associated with Hinduism, versions of Diwali also form part of Sikhism and Jainism, with over a billion people across the world honouring the occasion.
-This year, Diwali falls on 31st November and 1st December.
-Among the restaurants and hotels offering special Diwali celebrations is the One Michelin Key Farlam Hall Hotel and its One Michelin Star restaurant, Cedar Tree by Hrishikesh Desai.
+This year, Diwali falls on 20th October.
+Among the restaurants and hotels offering special Diwali celebrations is the One-MICHELIN-Key Farlam Hall Hotel and its One-MICHELIN-Star restaurant, Cedar Tree by Hrishikesh Desai.

 What does a typical Diwali look like for you?
 What will you eat?

-“If I were to celebrate Diwali with my parents who are in India, then the most typical scene will be a super spring cleaning of the house.
+This year at Farlam Hall we want to celebrate the Diwali by highlighting regional cuisines of India and paying homage to the old-school 100 to 150-year-old cafés that still create their signature dishes with the same mouthwatering recipes.
+For me, this year's Diwali is all about exchanging my childhood experiences with our guests at Farlam Hall.If I were to celebrate Diwali with my parents who are in India, then the most typical scene will be a super spring cleaning of the house.
 This means painting of the walls, replacing very old furniture, buying gold and silver jewellery, fancy clothes and of course filling the house with Diwali snacks that last for almost a month.
-Normally, I will be eating Chiwda (spiced flattened rice with coconut), Kaju katli (ground cashew nut fudge) and Nankhatai (nan means bread & Khatai in Persian means sweet but to make it simple, it’s an Indian version of shortbread) – and I will have dinners with my relatives.”
+Normally, I will be eating Chiwda (spiced flattened rice with coconut), Kaju Katli (ground cashew nut fudge) and Nankhatai (nan means bread & Khatai in Persian means sweet but to make it simple, it’s an Indian version of shortbread) – and I will have dinners with my relatives.

 Tell us about what you have planned for Diwali at Farlam Hall.